Member Login

 • Complaint about a Volunteer/Event:

 All coordinators are volunteers.
 You are welcome to take part in their activities, but you do so at your own risk.
 Only written complaints against an event coordinator or club volunteer will be considered.
-They may be addressed to the Volunteer Coordinator, Jason L, at volunteer@edmontonoutdoorclub.com.
+They may be addressed to the Volunteer Coordinator, Mark, at volunteer@edmontonoutdoorclub.com.
 The focus of the complaint policy is on improvement rather than discipline.

 • Complaint about another Club Member: